Yashika-28/Educational-Platform/README.md

-# Educational-Platform
+# Stack Based Calculator
-Educational platform is built for teachers to publish courses and quizzes.
-On the student end it helps student to track their progress and complete the courses.
-It also offers a chatbox for students to connect to other students and  teachers so that they can clear their doubts.
+Stack based calcualtor is developed to evaluate infix,postfix, prefix expressions and apply arithmatic operations on them, It also allows interconversion of the expressions.